 For business lawsuits, it’s going to be much higher.
 During business litigation, I would expect legal fees of $50,000 – $100,000.
 Of course, if you win, you might be able to get your legal costs awarded to you.

 There are more problems besides client expectations around legal fees.
-Lawyers are often driven towards areas of law where they can learn a good income.
+Lawyers are often driven towards areas of law where they can earn a good income.
 For example, family law and corporate law can pay well.

 Bankruptcy law, however, is a challenge.
-Many people that are going bankrupt do not have enough money to pay legal fees and disbursements.
+Many people who are going bankrupt do not have enough money to pay legal fees and disbursements.
 For that reason, most bankruptcy lawyers only do corporate work.
 Individuals need to hire debt experts instead.

 This is a common question that is bouncing around the internet.
 I have a hard time believing that the average Canadian could not afford $2000 in legal fees.

 Canadians go deep into debt to buy cars, houses, and vacations.
 Canadians have some of the highest individual debt per person.
-However, when it comes to paying a lawyer to protect them, they would rather hope Gofundme comes through.
+However, when it comes to paying a lawyer to protect them, they would rather hope GoFundMe comes through.

 Canadians would rather risk losing access to their kids than pay a lawyer.
 It’s a massive problem.
 Maybe the issue is that Canadians are used to getting free health care.